kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Same as "Autocrop background", but works on the foreground layers instead.

+**Ignore folder structure**

+Export all layers to the output directory on the same level, i.e. do not create subfolders for layer groups.

 **Use file extensions in layer names**

 If a layer has a recognized file extension, use that file extension instead of the file extension in the "File extension" text entry.